Alisa's Birthday: Production

 Roughly one third of the film's 60 million ruble budget was provided by the Russian government.

 The film premiered in Star City, Russia on February 12, 2009.
 It was widely released in Russia on February 19 with 250 film prints.

 Some of the scenes were done using Flash animation.
 The part of Gromozeka was played by Aleksey Kolgan, who is also the Russian voice of Shrek.
 Natalya Guseva, who played Alisa in the 1985 live-action TV series Guest from the Future, has a minor role as the spaceship captain.

 Script Editor - Natalya Abramova.
 Art Director — Sergey Gavrilov.

 Reception

-Alice's Birthday was met with mixed reviews.
-It was praised as a faithful adaptation and for following the traditions of The Mystery of the Third Planet, as Alice's Birthday characters' design was largely based on that film.
+Alisa's Birthday was met with mixed reviews.
+It was praised as a faithful adaptation and for following the traditions of The Mystery of the Third Planet, as Alisa's Birthday characters' design was largely based on that film.
 Yet many critics were disappointed with the film's visual style and soundtrack.
 Mir Fantastiki called the film a nostalgic reprise of Soviet science fiction that tries to catch up to modern children.